jjovelc/JovelJ_JovelJ_workshops/shotgun_2025/evalutations.md

 #### Any suggestion for improvement?
 Maybe better organization

-## Consolidaitons of evaluations by chatGPT
+## Consolidation of evaluations by chatGPT

 ### Strengths Noted by Participants